Sustainable construction legislation, regulation and drivers

 - Technical Guidance Document Part L - Conservation of Fuel & Energy - Dwellings

 Although these regulations set slightly different targets, they all use a similar methodology for setting those targets.
-Part L (England) includes the following requirements:
+Part L (England) includes the following criteria for demonstrating compliance:

 - Maximum allowable calculated CO2 emissions rate – the Target CO2 Emissions Rate (TER)

 - Maximum allowable airtightness

-In addition, Part L1A (2013) has introduced mandatory Fabric Energy Efficiency Standards (FEES) alongside the existing CO2 emissions targets.
+In addition, Part L1A (2013) introduced mandatory Fabric Energy Efficiency Standards (FEES) alongside the existing CO2 emissions targets for dwellings.

 The main requirement of Part L is that the calculated CO2 operational emissions rate from the building as built, is less than or equal to the Target CO2 Emissions Rate (TER) as set out in the Approved Documents.

 The calculated emission rate of CO2 is based on the annual energy requirements for space heating, water heating and lighting, less the emissions saved by renewable energy generation technologies and makes use of standard sets of data for different activity areas and call on common databases of construction and service elements.

 For non-domestic buildings, the Building CO2 Emissions Rate (BER) must be less that the TER.
 The BER and TER are calculated using a monthly quasi-steady state energy balance methodology SBEM (Simplified Building Energy Model) based on BS EN ISO 52016-1, with lighting from BS EN 15193-1, or by using approved dynamic simulation modelling software such as IES-VE or TAS.

 For residential buildings, the Dwelling CO2 Emissions Rate (DER) is calculated using the Standard Assessment Procedure (SAP 2009), a monthly energy balance methodology.

 These software packages produce a virtual model of the building.
 Standard operating conditions for each building type are defined in the National Calculation Method (NCM) and are applied to the building being assessed.

-The current version of Part L (for England) was published in 2013 and came into effect on 6th April 2014.
+The current version of Part L (for England) was published in 2016 and came into effect on 6th April 2016.
 Whilst there were amendments in 2016, there were no technical changes.
-Further revisions are expected on a three-yearly basis.
+Further revisions are expected in 2020.

 [top]Energy Performance Certificates (EPCs)